-Proportion of WNP whales migrating with ENP whales - The proportion of the WNP population that migrates along the North American coast is unknown but estimated to be at least 0.37 based on analysis by Cooke (2015) and reported to a 2015 IWC workshop on gray whale population structure (IWC, 2016).
+Proportion of WNP whales migrating with ENP whales - The proportion of the WNP population that migrates along the North American coast is unknown but Moore and Weller (2018) used a uniform distribution with minimum of 0.37 and maximum of 1.00.
+The lower bound was based on analysis by Cooke (2015) and reported to a 2015 IWC workshop on gray whale population structure (IWC, 2016).
+The upper bound reflected the uncertain possibility that perhaps all animals migrated with the ENP population.
+More recently, Cooke et al. (2019) used results from an updated ENP-WNP photo-identification catalog comparison (Urbán et al., 2019) to estimate that approximately 0.60 (95% CI: 0.45 - 0.80) of the WNP population migrates to the North American coast.